srackham/hindsite/doc/design-spec.md

 Additional build information is sourced from configuration files and document front matter.

 ### Configuration files
-TODO: Should multiple configuratoin files in the document path be aggregated (template path then content path, top to bottom)?
+TODO: Should multiple configuration files in the document path be aggregated (template path then content path, top to bottom)?

 - Configuration files and front matter are optional.